MiG-31E Fighter – Mach 2.83

 The Su-35 multirole fighter, built by Komsomolsk-na-Amure Aviation Production Association (KnAAPO), is a modernised version of the Su-27 aircraft.
 The highly manoeuvrable aircraft can fly at a maximum speed of Mach 2.25.

-The Su-35 is currently in service with the Russian Air Force.
-The aircraft is armed with 30mm GSh-30 internal cannon, air-to-air and air-to-surface guided missiles, guided and unguided rockets and bombs.
+The Su-35 is currently in service with the Russian Air Force and the People’s Liberation Army Air Force.
+The aircraft is armed with a 30mm GSh-30 internal cannon, bombs, air-to-air and air-to-surface guided missiles, and guided and unguided rockets.

 The aircraft is powered by two Saturn 117S turbofan engines with all-axis TVC nozzles.
 Each engine generates a thrust of 14,500kgf (142kN) with afterburning.
-The Su-35 can fly over a distance of 3,600km with full tank.
+The Su-35 can fly over a distance of 3,600km with the full fuel load.